Suboxone Clinics in Vermont

 Services provided:

-• Counseling for substance abuse, brief intervention services and relapse prevention treatment
+• Counseling for substance abuse, trauma counseling and brief intervention

 Baart Behavioral Health Services - Newport, VT

-Baart Behavioral Health Services is a suboxone clinic in Newport, Vermont, part of the 05855 zip area.
+Baart Behavioral Health Services is a suboxone clinic in Newport, VT, part of the 05855 zip area.

 Address: 475 Union Street, Newport, VT 05855 in Orleans County